UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

-- SPIKE: Make analytics better.
-MAKE SURE ITS DEFINITELY RUNNING PROPERLY BEFORE THE DEMO!!!
-Do really good planning.
-What sort of information do we want to gain from analytics?
+- SPIKE: PLAN / Make analytics better.
+What information do we want to gain?
-Apply 80/20 rule.
+- Apply 80/20 rule:
 - What insights are easy to gather, but have high impact?
 - What will be the most impactful in terms of player-retention?
 ---> Remember, we really need to focus on the players that "drop out" early;
 ie, the players that play for 20 minutes, and then quit/refund.
 What makes them stop playing?

+LOOTPLOT BALANCING IDEA:
+We need to make the game more fun for veteran players.
+We need more of a difficulty distribution across different starting items!
+--->
+We should reduce the money earned by pulse-button, and INCREASE the money earned by one-ball, and buff the early game starter items.
+--->
+PULSE BUTTON:
+Earns $2 less per round
+--->
+One-ball: Earns $4 per round instead of $2
+--->
+4-ball: Has 2 extra rounds rather than 1
+--->
+orange-ball:  Starts with a golden record
+--->
+LATER-GAME STARTING ITEMS:
+Start with slots that steal money!
+--->
+MONEY LIMIT:
+Increase money limit to $200

+- SPELLING ERROR: "targetted" should be spelled "targeted"

+- When you hover an item, and use WASD to move, the item hover stays the same.
+- We can fix this by just calling onUpdate to check the hover

+- ITEM ADJUSTMENT:  Diamond Chest:
+- Make it doomed-2.
+Right now its OP

+- Re-create trailer (follow same structure as old trailer tho.)
+- Ensure visual-variation!!! (different backgrounds!!!)

+- Make steam-page for demo